-Box 2: Coding Challenges
+Box 1: Coding Challenges

-Most recoding was straightforward.
-Patient 00039, who had a severe (but not serious) AE, was our most ambiguous case.
+Most recoding issues were clear-cut.
+Patient 00039 was our most ambiguous case.

 Within two weeks of starting the acute phase, this patient was reported as 'more tired' and 'more sick'.
 There was also an additional handwritten note, 'softness of speech', beside item 8 of the HAM-D, which was rated as 'Obvious retardation at interview'.
 These were not coded as AEs in CSR Appendix D.